OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:15

-The leech has two daughters: ‘Give!
-Give!’ they cry.
+The leech has two daughters, crying out, ‘Give!
+Give!’
 There are three things that are never satisfied, four that never say, ‘Enough!’:

 ## Proverbs 30:16